clivetong/Talks/WhatTheHeckIsAFunclet/README.md

 [A Microsoft bug that broke the profiler API](https://github.com/dotnet/runtime/pull/123564) by duplicating an event causing the simulated stack to underflow.

-See exceptionprofiler.cpp int hat PR where they implement a test by handling some of the profiler events.
+See exceptionprofiler.cpp in that PR where they implement a test by handling some of the profiler events.

 ---